Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 There is a confusing point about the dotenv `config()` call.
 The `.env` file is in the root of the project, but this file is not.
 The dotenv package resolves the path using the current working directory, not the location of the current file.
 You run jest from the root of the project, so that is always the current working directory.

-You use the `createUser()` function from your user service.
-You use this to create the user records you need in the database, because if you call the Prisma client directly, the password is not hashed.
+Although this is a test of the task controller, you need to use the `register` function from the user controller, so that you can create users with associated tasks.

 Jest provides a number of useful hooks: